Amonkhet/Memory-Chambers/REPORT.md

 Since all of us were not very familar with Unity and GitHub and concerned about conflicts on GitHub commits, we all worked on the same laptop at the start.

 - Yao Chen: Visual arts, audio design, models, shaders
-- Yue Wang: Game level design, object interactions, programming
+- Yue Wang: Game evel design, player control, programming
-- Joly Lin: Player anaimation, outline shaders, particle system, evaluation analysis
+- Joly Lin: Anaimation, outline shaders, particle system, evaluation analysis

 ## References and External Resources

-TODO - see specification for details
+Player animation clips was downloaded: https://www.mixamo.com/#/